 The testimony process starts several months beforehand when we research as an Association what issues are impacting uniformed service families.
 What issues were not resolved the year before?
 What are we hearing from families, our Representatives and Volunteers, and from other agencies that work with families?
 We develop one comprehensive document and our subject matter experts in our Government Relations department develop sections pertaining to their issues.
 We include meaningful stories we hear from families about these issues.

 We also contribute to the testimony developed by The Military Coalition (TMC), an umbrella group of 34 military and veteran focused organizations that work together to improve the quality of life and personnel issues for service members, retirees, veterans, the wounded, ill and injured, their families and survivors.
 We are often invited to testify as part of a panel of TMC members.
 That testimony can be found at www.themilitarycoalition.org.

-To access the complete list of testimonies, click here.
+To access the complete list of testimonies in 2013 and 2014, click here.